alexchandel/screenshot-rs/README.md

 Contributions welcome!

-##
+##Disclosure
-Disclosure: this is only a manual merge of posixphreak/screenshot-rs and alexchandel/screenshot-rs.
+This is only a manual merge of with a couple of buf fixes posixphreak/screenshot-rs and alexchandel/screenshot-rs.
-None of this code has been written by me.

 ## Examples